 - Settling may occur as it's cold pressed and unfiltered

 - Shake prior to usage

-- Please do not use for high-heat cooking as oil may turn rancid (heat affect oil)
+- Please do not use for high-heat cooking as oil may turn rancid (heat affects oil)

-- Great for garnishing hot foods or dipping
+- Great for garnishing hot foods, dipping & drizzling!

 RAW ORGANIC WALNUT BUTTER